joeyJsonar/respawn/README.md

-# respawn
+# @jsonar/respawn

 Spawn a process and restart it if it crashes.
+Specific for jsonar's SonarK product.

 ```
 npm install respawn